-Simple ingredients for a quick inexpensive meal!
-These salty, crispy treats will kids and husbands begging for more!
-They can be air-fried for a healthier version or oven fried or just like granny made them, pan fried in a sizzling cast iron skillet.
-They can be eaten by hand, with a fork or in a sandwich!
+Simple ingredients for a quick and inexpensive meal!
+These salty, crispy treats will have kids and husbands begging for more!
+They can be air-fried for a healthier version, oven-fried, or just like granny made them, pan-fried in a sizzling cast-iron skillet.
+They can be eaten by hand, with a fork or in a sandwich!!

 Course: Appetizer, Main Course, Side Dish, Snack

-Heavy bottomed skillet, sheet pan or air fryer.
+heavy bottomed skillet, non-stick foil-lined sheet pan or air fryer.

 Add two eggs to a medium bowl and whisk with a fork.

-Add mayonnaise to the bowl and stir.
-Add optional ingredients like finely minced fresh onions, black pepper and/or parsley or other seasoning.
-NOTE: If your saltines are good and salty, you won't need to add any salt.
+Add mayonnaiseto the bowl and stir.
+Add optional ingredients like finely minced fresh onions, black pepper and/or parsley, or other seasonings.
+NOTE: If your crackers are good and salty, you won't need to add any salt.

 Crush saltine crackers to fill a ½ cup measuring cup, and add to the bowl.
 Don't pulverize them, leave them chunky.
 TIP: If you are short on tuna and need to stretch the recipe, leave them chunky and add an additional ¼ cup.

-Form the mixture into about 8-12 patties.
+Form the mixture into about 8-10 patties.
 If you like them super crispy form 10-12 small, thinner patties.
 They will be moist, you will have to handle carefully and quickly to keep them from falling apart.
-(If you have time, try coating them in Panko before frying like I do my Salmon Cakes) I loved it when gran made them silver dollar sized for us.
+(If you have time, try coating them in Panko before frying like I do my Salmon Cakes.)

 Pan fry carefully in hot oil for about 3-5 minutes per side, or until nicely browned.
-Be careful, they will spatter in the hot oil a bit.
-Don't overcook or they'll be dense.
-You just want to brown and cook the eggs and onions.
+Be careful, they will spatter in the hot oil.
 If you press with your finger they should spring back.
 If your finger leaves an indent, they are not quite done.
-(I found this thin spatula at an estate sale.
-I can't find anything as thin as the old spatulas except for fish spatulas!)

-(If using an air fryer, spray the basket well and gently lay them in a single layer in the basket.
+(If using an air fryer, spray the basket well and gently lay them in a single layer.
 Spray a little oil on their tops.
-Fry on high heat until browned on top, flip and spray a little ore oil on the second side and air fry a minute or two until they brown a bit.
+Fry on high heat until browned on top, flip, spray a little oil on the second side, and air fry a minute or two until they brown.
 Not too long because they are also still cooking from the bottom in that hot air fryer!)

-(If oven frying, bake about five minutes per side at 425° or until browned on the bottom and flip, then bake a few more minutes until browned on the second side.)
+(If oven frying, bake about five to ten minutes at 425°F or until browned on the bottom and flip, then bake a couple more minutes until browned on the second side.)